systematic-magic/AgingPubMed/editorials_pdf.rst

 12.6.
 Check that there are no punctuation marks at the end of abbreviations line.

 |
-.. _aknowledgments_pdf_editorials:
+.. _acknowledgments_pdf_editorials:

 13. Acknowledgments
 -------------------

 This is an optional section that should appear after Keywords section and before Copyright section.
-The specific placement of this section should accord with order described in :ref:`HTML Section Headers checks<section_headers_html_editorials>` for Abbreviations through Funding.
+The specific placement of this section should accord with order described in :ref:`HTML Section Headers checks<6.2_abbreviations_html_editorials>` for Abbreviations through Funding.

 13.1.
 Check that there is no blank line between Acknowledgments: and section preceding it.